Above: Scott and Sally Harrison with children in Uganda, 2011

 - Beit CURE International Hospital, a teaching hospital that specializes in treating the orthopedic needs of children and adults, opens in Blantyre, Malawi.
 The Beit Trust, a UK-based charity, provided support for the construction of the hospital as a gift to the people of Malawi.
 CURE Malawi also has special expertise in total hip and knee replacement surgery, making it one of the few places where this surgery is available in Sub-Saharan Africa.

 - Centro de Ortopedia y Especialidades CURE International opens in the Dominican Republic as CURE’s first presence in Latin America.
-Located in the capital city of Santo Domingo, CURE Dominican Republic provides pediatric orthopedic surgical and rehabilitative care to disabled children.
+Located in the capital city of Santo Domingo, CURE Dominican Republic provided pediatric orthopedic surgical and rehabilitative care to children with disabilities for the next 15 years.

 - CURE accepts an invitation from the Afghan Ministry of Public Health to assume control of a partially restored hospital in Kabul.
 CURE Afghanistan provides high quality maternity and pediatric care, general surgery, and family health care.